Michaela Foster

 ‡ National team caps and goals as of 26 June 2025

-Michaela Leigh Foster is the daughter of Ian Foster, a former rugby union player who coaches the All Blacks.
+Michaela Leigh Foster is the daughter of Ian Foster, a former rugby union player who coached the All Blacks from 2020 to 2023.
 In November 2022, she got engaged to her girlfriend.[6]
 She attended Hamilton Girls' High School, later working in its sports department while a National League player.[7]

 Club career